-The table below represents the number of total employees in the different age groups and contains figures for the 2012 and 2014 reporting years.
-This graph shows that although we still have an ageing workforce, informal practices to address the aging workforce issue are bringing favourable results.
+The table below represents the number of total employees in the different age groups and contains figures for the 2014 and 2015 reporting years.

-The percentage of employees under the age of 34 years has increased by 2.3% since 2012 to 27% in 2014.
-The percentage of employees who are over 45 years of age in this reporting period is 55%, a decrease of 1% on the 2012 figure of 56%.
+The percentage of employees under the age of 34 years has increased by 1% since 2014.
+The percentage of employees who are over 45 years of age in this reporting period is 58%, an increase of 3% on the 2014 figure.

-Planning the management of aged workers will need to be ongoing as the demographic for workers over 55 years of age has increased slightly from 24% in 2012 to 26% of the total workforce in 2014.
+Planning the management of aged workers will need to be ongoing as the demographic for workers over 55 years of age has increased slightly in the total workforce since 2014.
 This demographic information presents the Council with the challenges of corporate asset loss (information and knowledge) through employee retirement and the higher risks of workplace injury and ill health due to the natural effects of ageing.